zulip/zulip/docs/contributing/accessibility.md

 with many of the WCAG guidelines.
 Here are some of the more useful ones:

 - [Accessibility Developer Tools][chrome-webstore]
-  This open source Chrome extension from Google adds an accessibility audit to the "Audits" tab of the Chrome Developer Tools.
+  This open-source Chrome extension from Google adds an accessibility audit to the "Audits" tab of the Chrome Developer Tools.
 The audit is performed against the page's DOM via JavaScript, allowing it to identify some issues that a static HTML inspector would miss.
-- [aXe](https://www.deque.com/products/axe/) An open source Chrome and Firefox extension which runs a somewhat different set of checks than Google's Chrome extension.
+- [axe](https://www.deque.com/products/axe/) An open-source Chrome and Firefox extension which runs a somewhat different set of checks than Google's Chrome extension.
 - [Wave](https://wave.webaim.org/) This web application takes a URL and loads